 Ireland’s PM Leo Varadkar announces resignation

+Varadkar says the reasons for him stepping down as the leader of the governing Fine Gael party are ‘mainly political’.

-Ireland’s prime minister Leo Varadkar says he is stepping down as the leader of the governing Fine Gael party.
+Ireland’s Prime Minister Leo Varadkar says he is stepping down as the leader of the governing Fine Gael party.

 In the surprise announcement on Wednesday, Varadkar said he would also relinquish his role as prime minister as soon as a successor is chosen.